nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 considered corrupted and not be loaded into Stonks XD.
 - Changing the currency setting in `StonksXD_Settings.csv` is not recommended.
 This is because it will cause all your entries and budgets to be recognised as a different currency.
+- Do not edit the amount of your expenses / incomes drastically such that they exceed the limit per entry or the total limit of 100000000000 for expense / income.
+Entries that cause you to exceed either limit will be considered corrupted.

 #### In the event of corrupted data